-- Physically tethered, wired cable connection – With these systems there is higher bandwidth than the wireless models.
+- Physically tethered, wired cable connection – With these systems, there is higher bandwidth than the wireless models.
 The driver often can more discreetly control movement.
-This can include independent control of the camera gimbel, so that as the drone moves the camera can turn and remain focused on an object even as the drone moves past the object.
-Real time video feeds can be possible which is useful for inspections of hulls and docks.
+This can include independent control of the camera gimbal, so that as the drone moves the camera can turn and remain focused on an object even as the drone moves past the object.
+Real-time video feeds can be possible which is useful for inspections of hulls and docks.

-Salt or fresh water – There is some difference in tolerance between fresh and salt water.
-Salt water can cause damage to some equipment.
-Make sure if you are in salt water that your drone can handle it.
+There is some difference in tolerance between fresh and saltwater.
+Saltwater can cause damage to some equipment.
+Make sure if you are in saltwater that your drone can handle it.

-Summary – Underwater drones have long been important and in some cases the only means to access certain underwater locations for research, military and commercial applications.
-Today it is possible for fishermen, treasure hunters and everyday recreational divers to enjoy the benefits.
-The best systems today have powerful cameras for video capture and batteries with solid run time that are easy and convenient to control.
+Underwater drones have long been important and in some cases the only means to access certain underwater locations for research, military, and commercial applications.
+Today it is possible for fishermen, treasure hunters, and everyday recreational divers to enjoy the benefits.
+The best systems today have powerful cameras for video capture and batteries with a solid run time that is easy and convenient to control.
 The only drawback is that no good ones are very low priced.
-There isn’t really an entry level sort of budget drone to break yourself in on.
+There isn’t really an entry-level sort of budget drone to break yourself in on.
 However, considering the price of the tools of the trade for fishing and diving these days, underwater drones are increasingly affordable.
-In addition, the features and user friendliness are continuously improving.
+In addition, the features and user-friendliness are continuously improving.

 Best Underwater Drones For Sale Today